RonnyPfannschmidt/pytest-external-blockers/README.rst

 pytest-external-blockers
 ========================

-a distinct pytest  test result for tests that are skipped for external/environmental reasons that may daynamically change even for the same test environment
+ a pytest outcome for tests you dont run for external/environmental reason

 examples of such reasons reasons are

-* lack of access to a bugtracker
+* lack of access to a bugtracker telling you what tests apply for the current version of software under test
-* lack of access to a backend service
+* lack of access to a backend service providing essential details for the tests in question
 * issue in a bugtracker is unresolved
 * failure of the internet connection